ffMathy/wyoming_elevenlabs/README.md

     ```bash
     pip install -e .
     ```
-    Assuming you have activated a virtual environment, the wyoming_openai package will be installed into it.
+    Assuming you have activated a virtual environment, the wyoming_elevenlabs package will be installed into it.
 This will build and install the package in editable mode, allowing you to make changes to the code without needing to reinstall it each time.

     Or, if you prefer to install it as a regular (production) package: